cos404/PetsHome/README.md

 - using geocoder services depending on the country(USA&EU==Google, CIS==Yandex)
 - addition phone numbers to shelter
 - uploading images to pets
-- showing schedule on shelter page
 - showing pets on shelter page
-- edititng shelter can curator and employee
 - changing staff role
-- role rigghts
+- add new shelter schedule day_of_week on edit page

 ### COMPLETE:
 - addition work time to shelter